jluisgarcia/flexbox-responsive-navigation-bar/README.md

 - vertical menu bar.
 - horizontal menu bar.

-### File layout
+### Vertical menu

-When you download the zip file, this is what to look for:
+When you download the zip file, this are the files to look for: